 Negotiation classes often start with the uncomfortable reality of how to face down the word “no”.
 Why is this?
 People are either conflict-averse and don’t want others to lower their opinion of them, or they’re competitive and want to win at any cost.
 Neither of these approaches will get you very far.

 The word “no” can actually be an important negotiation tactic.
 Letting bosses know that you’re ok with a negative answer will help them be open to what you have to say.
 Even inviting them to say no shows that you’re rational, flexible, and understanding of their position.
 Hearing out “no” responses can pave the way for compromise or even a win-win collaboration.
+So, when it comes to negotiating, remember to keep a cool head, be ok with hearing “no”, and avoid sales mistakes with SNI’s sales enablement.

 Even if you’ve participated in a bunch of negotiating training courses, nothing can substitute for real experience.
 You still might not walk out of that room with the number you wanted, but you’ll know more about your company, your employers and yourself, and you can hold your head high knowing you did your best.